The Pulse

 Ban wave in 31 states

-31 states are banning the use of screens while driving.
+31 states have laws banning the use of handheld cellphones while driving.
 Telephone, computer, and TV screens are one of the reasons people are distracted nowadays.
 Too many things happen at once, taking the focus out of what is important at the moment.
 In the past, this only happened at home.
 Now, it can happen anywhere, especially while driving – with multimedia kits getting more powerful and having more options for the driver to choose or do while steering the car.
-This is the reason why major states are banning the use of screens while driving: making sure people who are not distracted, safe.
+This is the reason why major states are banning the use of handheld phones while driving: making sure people who are not distracted, safe.

 New rules in 31 states: drivers will have to keep their eyes on the road

-The rules aren’t exactly the same everywhere, but the message is simple: don’t touch your devices while driving.
+The rules aren’t exactly the same everywhere, but the message is simple: don’t touch your handheld devices while driving.
 Officials have worked with safety experts and car engineers to ensure that the rules fit modern vehicles.
-Drivers are now facing stricter limits on what they can do behind the wheel – and how they’re going to find ways to still.
-How people react will be closely watched.
+Drivers are now facing stricter limits on what they can do behind the wheel, and how they react will be closely watched.

 Pennsylvania joins the movement: bill named after car wreck victim